Colombia

 See more articles

-Data governance in the age of AI
+Redefining the Professional Role in the Age of AI

 While artificial intelligence has become a strategic priority, most pilots never make it into production.
 According to S&P Global (2024), 42% of companies dropped most of their AI pilots—up from just 17% the year before.